A Extensive Overview of Photos Video Editor

 Forgetting to Save Progress

-An easily frequent mistake in Photos Video Editor workflows is unexpected shutdowns due to:
+An easily avoidable mistake in Photos Video Editor workflows is damaged project files due to:

 - Software Crashes: Minimize risk by configuring restore points.